IsaacXNG/NYS-Shortestest-Path/README.txt

 			   A disjoint set of Vertices (intersections) was used to determine cycles.
 If two vertices had different union identities, then they would merge together and be unioned.

-	Bonus/Notable Features:

-		*I incorporated a zoom feature into the graphics.
-Left-click doubles the zoom in.
-Right-click does the opposite.
-		The difficulty was figuring out how to handle panning transformations which was resolved using the following equations:

-			zoom*(x - centerX) + (zoom - 1)*maxWidth/2
-			centerX += (mouseX - maxWidth/2)/zoom

-		What this does is it refocuses the center to the location of the mouse and compensates for the magnification of x and y.

 	Notable Obstacles:

 		Dijkstra: A sequential search for minimal distance was highly inefficient at O(n) search time which made